Reducing the shear peak

 Blisters will form when shear is excessive and repetitive.
 Presumably, there is a threshold above which shear becomes blister-causing.
 That threshold is going to be different for each individual.
 We have no measure of it, though we do know there is such a thing as being blister prone.

-The bottom of the wobbly box: A state of static or kinetic friction?
+A state of static or kinetic friction?

-Now before the wobbly box slides, the push causes the box to distort.
+Now before the wobbly jelly box slides, the push causes it to distort.
 This distortion is shear and shear is what causes blisters.
 Shear increases more and more until the bottom of the box 'breaks free' and slides.
 What happens next has special relevance to blister prevention.
 You see as soon as the box "breaks free" and slides, research shows shear immediately gets less - see below.

 Static friction vs Dynamic friction